1. Introduction to Data Axle’s Services

 5. How We Work With and Share Data With Third Parties

-Data Axle may share data, including PI and Data Segments, as follows:
+Data Axle may share and sell data, including PI and Data Segments, as follows:

 b.
-Partners: We may share data, including PI and Data Segments, with business and data partners (such as business partners who provide to marketers their own applications or data services) or with clients, to help provide more tailored advertising and for analytical purposes.
+Partners: We may share or sell data, including PI and Data Segments, with and to business and data partners (such as business partners who provide to marketers their own applications or data services) or with clients, to help provide more tailored advertising and for analytical purposes.

 c.
 Corporate transfers: If Data Axle or its significant assets are purchased by another entity, our data will likely be transferred to that entity, including for due diligence prior to any such potential purchase.